JIESUN233/Legion/README.md

 Currently, there is only one GPU inside Siton2.
 We will add another GPU and NVLinks(in transit) to it as soon as possible.(2023.5.11)

-We will offer the way to access Siton2 in ATC artifacts submission.
+We will provide the way to access Siton2 in ATC artifacts submission.

 ## Software
 Legion's software is light-weighted and portable.
 Here we list some tested environment.